django/dsf-working-groups/active/fellowship.md

 ## Reporting

-The Fellowship WG is required to submit regular reports on the impact and efficacy of the Fellow program.
+The Fellowship-WG is required to submit regular reports on the impact and efficacy of the Fellow program.

 Frequency: at least quarterly, with a strong preference for some sort of live "dashboard" (read: Google Sheet) that's updated more regularly for the Board to check any time.

 The specifics of what needs to be in here will change over time, and should be an ongoing conversation between Fellows, the Fellowship-WG, and the Board.
 It can and should change and evolve over time.
-It should probably should include things like count of tickets triaged and PRs reviewed, along with more qualitivave info like highlights of major features reviewed/shepherded, mentorship of new/existing contributors, talks at conferences, etc. Fellows already record much of this in their weekly reports to the community, so the WG's responsibility is to roll this up into longer-term metrics, highlight themes, and help make sure the information in these reports is useful to the Board and other consumers (sponsors, community members, etc).
+It probably should include things like count of tickets triaged and PRs reviewed, along with more qualitative info like highlights of major features reviewed/shepherded, mentorship of new/existing contributors, talks at conferences, etc. Fellows already record much of this in their weekly reports to the community, so the WG's responsibility is to roll this up into longer-term metrics, highlight themes, and help make sure the information in these reports is useful to the Board and other consumers (sponsors, community members, etc).

-The Fellowship-WG is also expected to report any meta-issues or problems to the board.
+The Fellowship-WG is also expected to report any meta-issues or problems to the Board.
 E.g. things like themes in the kind of problems Fellows are running into, ongoing strategic questions without answers, problems with DSF infrastructure, emerging performance issues, and so forth.